Breadcrumb

 1. Home

-3. Celebrating One Year of the National Maternal Mental Health Hotline
+2. Celebrating One Year of the National Maternal Mental Health Hotline

 Celebrating One Year of the National Maternal Mental Health Hotline

 The following data show the reach and quality of Hotline services.
-All data are from May 8, 2022 through March 31, 2023.1
+All data are from May 8, 2022, through April 30, 2023.1

 How many people contacted the Hotline in its first year?

-see detailed description page
+See detailed description page

-Detailed description of Contact Volume by Month.
+Detailed description of Contact Volume by Month

 How quickly did counselors answer calls?

-The average speed to answer for telephone calls was 23 seconds, and 16 seconds for texts.
+The average speed to answer for telephone calls was 25 seconds, and 17 seconds for texts.

 Did people contact the Hotline for themselves or someone else?